How to Reduce Urea Levels in Blood with Diet?

 Diet and Blood Urea : How to reduce blood urea by diet?

-We all have some amounts of urea in our blood.
+We all have some amount of urea in our blood.
 But, for those, whose levels are too high, there are chances of some malfunctioning in some of the body parts, and due to this, the body is unable to remove the excess urea effectively from the body.
 This urea further builds up in the liver, forming a higher concentration of urea in the blood, creating problems in the kidneys and various other internal organs.
 In such a situation, one of the most effective ways to get back your life on track and get support for your organs is to administer certain strict dietary changes:

-1. Reduce your proteins intake considerably
+1. Reduce your proteins intake

 2. Consume more alkaline vegetables